Saccharomyces products – which one do I feed?

 Zeolite can absorb aflatoxin but *not* other toxins.
 It can absorb molecular minerals with a positive charge but they must be in dissolved form and it will bind the nutritionally important minerals as well as toxins.

-Diamond V XPC is a prebiotic, supporting the growth of intestinal bacteria as it’s used as a food source.
-If your horse is exhibiting a hay or grass belly OR have a degree of diarrhoea then Diamond V XPC may well help.
+Postbiotic Gut Support (TruEquine C/Diamond V XPC) is a postbiotic, containing hundreds of beneficial metabolites that support many digestive and immune functions.
+If your horse is exhibiting a hay or grass belly OR have a degree of diarrhoea then Postbiotic Gut Support (TruEquine C/Diamond V XPC) may well help.
 The XPC means it’s 4x more concentrated than Diamond V. Best to consult your vet as there are veterinary conditions that cause diarrhoea.

 What is brewer’s yeast?